Kytha/prepr-labs/README.md

 ### Implementing Analytics

 I thought it would be a cool feature to add an analytics tab to the app.
 This analytics tab currently features a chart that displays the distribution of labs by city.
-Do do this I utilized the [ApexCharts](https://apexcharts.com/) library.
-I think this feature shows much potential with the application, as more powerful aggregation and data visualization tools could be utilized to give the user extreme clarity.
+To do this I utilized the [ApexCharts](https://apexcharts.com/) library.
+I think this feature shows significant potential with the application, as more powerful aggregation and data visualization tools could be utilized to give the user extreme clarity.
 Check out the demo to see the chart in action!

 ## Closing Remarks